Lane Thomas Preview, Player Props: Nationals vs. Braves

 Lane Thomas At The Plate

-- Among qualified hitters in MLB action, he ranks 55th in batting average, 100th in on-base percentage, and 47th in slugging.
+- Among the qualifying hitters in MLB play, he ranks 53rd in batting average, 102nd in on-base percentage, and 45th in slugging.

-- In 56 games this year (36.4%), Thomas has picked up an RBI, and in 21 of those games (13.6%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 80 games this season, with multiple runs 15 times.
+- He has scored in 81 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.